 Just one example will have to suffice here: for some years, various biblical scholars identified certain usages and place-names in Luke and Acts as errors.
 However, inscriptions and epigraphs have tended to corroborate Luke’s usages in these two books:

 The book of Acts has been shown to well represent the geography of antiquity.
 Nearly every town in the book has been identified, and many cities have been excavated.
 The Acts record of Paul’s travels to Rome, including his shipwreck, presents one of the most detailed and useful travel accounts from antiquity (Acts 27).
 Luke, the author of Acts, even knows the correct terms for specific governors – as shown by uncovered inscriptions mentioning the proconsul Gallio (18:12), the asiarchs of Ephesus (19:30–31), and the politarchs of Thessalonica (17:1, 6).

 Where Luke sometimes names an official whose title should (if officialdom were consistent in its ranks and titles) be something else, the actual historical record bears out his usage.

-The New Encyclopædia Britannica sums it up succinctly:
+The New Encyclopedia Britannica sums it up succinctly:

 These independent accounts prove that in ancient times even the opponents of Christianity never doubted the historicity of Jesus, which was disputed for the first time and on inadequate grounds by several authors at the end of the 18th, during the 19th, and at the beginning of the 20th centuries.

-Yes, Jesus existed.
-But he is much more than a historical figure.
-Both Jews and Gentiles have been gripped by the person of Jesus as they read the Gospel accounts.
-If they are not just folklore, if they are not just the ramblings of random men, if even non-believers must acknowledge Jesus’ existence, then the Gospels make it evident that he has the power to change our lives.
+The historical record is clear.
+Jesus existed.
+But this writer believes he is much more than a historical figure.
+Both Jews and Gentiles have been gripped by the person of Jesus as they read the four Gospel accounts.
+If these narratives are not just folklore, if they are not just the ramblings of random men, if even non-believers must acknowledge Jesus’ existence, then the Gospels make it evident that he has the power to change lives.